Economic Development

 Building dignity . . .

 The pilot Goat Project selected five recipient families who were given two female goats each and a male goat for breeding.
-Each family will give back two goats to other church members to ensure that benefits spread within the community.
 An agronomist provided vaccinations and two days of intensive training.
+In the second phase, each family will give back two goats to other church members to ensure that benefits spread within the community.

 ISA .
 PO Box 134 .
 Hebron, KY 41048 .
 859.938.9070 contact@internationalstrategicalliances.org